netascode/terraform-aci-nac-aci/docs/ansible/quick_start.md

 ## Ready-to-use Container

-A dedicated ansible docker image with all the necessary binaries and libraries is available [here](https://hub.docker.com/r/danischm/aac).
+A dedicated ansible docker image with all the necessary binaries and libraries is available [here](https://hub.docker.com/r/danischm/aac/tags).
 The image is based on Ubuntu, it includes python 3, as well as all the necessary python modules, packages and configurations.
 The [Dockerfile](https://wwwin-github.cisco.com/netascode/aac/blob/master/docker/aac/Dockerfile) to create the image can be found in ```docker/aac/Dockerfile```.

+!!! note

+    The docker image doesn't have a `latest` tag and therefore an explicit tag needs to be specified when pulling the image.
+For example:
+    ```shell
+    $ docker pull danischm/aac:0.5.10
+    ```

 ## Local Installation